qiskrypt/qiskrypt/README.md

 ### Mission

 The mission of our framework is to:
-* Emphasize the importance of _quantum cryptography_, as a long-term solution for the _post-quantum era_.
+* Emphasize the importance of _quantum cryptography_, as a long-term solution for the _post-quantum era_;
 * Provide _open-source_ implementations of _quantum cryptographic protocols_, including:
   * **Quantum Key Distributions** (**QKDs**);
   * **Semi-Quantum Key Distribution** (**SQKDs**);